reidprichard/ORC/README.md

 - Velocity interpolation: linear and Rhie-Chow distance-based

 **Alpha state** with major stability issues.
 Relaxation factors must be very small to converge to the correct solution.
+As the pressure relaxation factor increases, the solution fields become extremely spurious.
+Increasing momentum relaxation produces a reasonable laminar velocity field but with lower velocities than should be seen.

 Supported cell types:
 - Tetrahedron (4 faces, 4 nodes)